CHuber42/W-12-Code-Review/README.md

 Phase 5: Add Join Table Routes + Views (Done?
 YES)

 Phase 6: Confirm Functionality of previous phases, apply initial migration (Done?
 YES)

 Phase 7: Using Home as Login page, write AccountController (Done?
+YES)
+Phase 7B.
+Treat and Flavor edits will be locked to non-logged in users, so added browsing for all goodies to non-locked home controller (Done?
+YES)

+Phase 8.
+Write LoginViews (Register and Login) (Done?
 NO)

 ##### Stretch Goals